Amps to Kilowatts (kW) Conversion Calculator

 P(kW) = I(A) × VL-L(V) × PF × √3 / 1,000

-Thus, the power P in kilowatts is equal to the current I in amps multiplied by the voltage V in volts multiplied by the power factor PF multiplied by the square root of 3, divided by 1,000.
+Thus, the power P in kilowatts is equal to the product of the current I in amps, the line-to-line voltage V in volts, the power factor PF, and the square root of 3, divided by 1,000.

-This equation is correct when considering one pair of wires in the three-phase system, but when considering all three pairs of wires in the three-phase system, you would need to multiply it by three.
+This equation gives you the power for one pair of wires in the three-phase system, but when considering all three pairs, you would need to multiply the result by three.

 P(kW) = I(A) × VL-N(V) × PF × 3 / 1,000

-Thus, the power P in kilowatts is equal to the current I in amps multiplied by the voltage V in volts multiplied by the power factor PF multiplied by 3, divided by 1,000.
+Thus, the power P in kilowatts is equal to the product of the current I in amps, the line-to-neutral voltage V in volts, and the power factor PF, multiplied by 3, then divided by 1,000.

-This formula is correct for the power delivered by all three wires in the three-phase system, but if you’re considering one wire in the three-phase system, you’ll need to divide by three.
+This formula gives you the power delivered by all three wires in a three-phase system, but when considering one wire, you will need to divide the result by three.

 How to Convert Amps and Ohms to Kilowatts